New or Upgraded Electrical Service

 The Customer Information Guide provides information for anyone wanting to upgrade an existing or install a new electrical service.
 The Guide includes service entrance and metering requirements as well as safety information.

 Steps for a new electrical service or an upgrade

 SL&P will respond to the inquiry within 5-7 business days and may collect more information on the service request change.

 SL&P will complete a preliminary design and will work with the customer on the details until a design is mutually agreed upon.
 Based on the scope of the project, the preliminary design requires five business days.
 Note: Design considerations will need to meet both Canadian Electrical Code (CEC) and Saskatoon Light & Power Customer Service Guide requirements

 For commercial and transformer rated services, the customer must submit all project drawings (e.g., building, single-line, switchgear, etc.) for power delivery and metering for review.

 SL&P must be consulted on the placement of connection/demarcation point, meter location, and cable routing.

 Based on the design, SL&P will estimate labour hours and costs associated with the work.
 This estimate will include details on the responsibilities between SL&P and the customer for the project.

-For new customers, SL&P will determine a one-year (1) revenue investment toward the customer.
+For new customers, SL&P will determine the revenue investment toward the customer.

 A Cost Acceptance and Pre-Payment Form and final design plan is sent to the customer for approval.